 The park was acquired by housing developer Story Group in 2009.
 The credit crunch, which led to a slowdown in construction, may actually have offered the park a stay of execution, and it was subsequently leased to the Knights Leisure group which operated its rides and attractions.

 The Story Group has put forward a plan to build a 450-home "green" development dubbed "Park Hall Village" on the site, complete with fitness trails, allotments and woodland areas.
 Local residents have opposed the plan, claiming that it does not include enough supporting facilities.
+The scheme was rejected in August 2014.

 For now, though, let's take a look at the rotting remains of Camelot, as captured on camera in June 2013.